lucas-colares/INCTs/README.md

 If you use or modify any part of this repository in your work, please cite the original paper:

 > Resende, B., Colares, L.F., et al. (2025). *Collaborative research networks as a strategy to synthesize knowledge of Amazonian biodiversity*.
-Proceedings of the Royal Society B: Biological Sciences.
+Submitted to **Proceedings of the Royal Society B: Biological Sciences**.

 ## License